parulbedi/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Architecture image](https://github.com/parulbedi/aws-bootcamp-cruddur-2023/blob/main/msedge_5FyBJzPN9.png)

-I followed 2 steps to configure the settings and then billibg dashboard was accessible in IAM user account (thats me)
+I followed 2 steps to configure the settings and then billing dashboard was accessible in IAM user account (that is my IAM account)

 #### Step 1: Activate IAM Access